 But, I know that it can be really hard, especially when you’re just starting to make some of these changes.
-So, here are 5 ways to make the PCOS diet work for you in 2016.
+So, here are 5 ways to make the PCOS diet work for you.

 The Slow Cooker is your Friend